How Long Does a Personal Injury Lawsuit Take?

 Posted on Tuesday, March 1st, 2022 at 2:24 pm

-personal injury lawOne of the first questions everyone asks their attorney is, “How long is this going to take?”
+Personal injury lawOne of the first questions everyone asks their attorney is, “How long is this going to take?”
 At Jonathan R. Brockman, P.C., we’ve been asked that question too many times to count.
 There is no easy answer because each case is different.
 How long it takes depends on you, the other side, and the court.
 Sometimes other factors are involved as well.

 Though there are many variables, if you have specific questions regarding your case, we might be able to help right away.
 Contact Jonathan R. Brockman, P.C. today to learn how we can help.